-- (1) The competent person performs, scrutinises or manages work independently in an area of activity related to his or her competence and assumes responsibility for such work, submits technical opinions in his or her own name or, when acting in the interests of an undertaking, in the name of the undertaking, and, where necessary, arranges the allocation of resources and organises the work of others. - (2) A person is competent if he or she holds a qualification that corresponds to the specific character of the work.
-It is prohibited to provide misleading information regarding one's qualifications and to perform work that one is not qualified to perform. - (3) A competent person performs his or her tasks professionally and with the due diligence that corresponds to the specific character of the work; amongst other things, a competent person may not act as the competent person for several undertakings or be in charge of several sites if the resulting workload would not permit the competent person to perform his or her tasks as required. - (4) A person who holds a professional certificate or a certificate of competency is deemed to be qualified to perform any work covered by the certificate. - (5) In the cases provided and in relation to the areas of activity specified in this Code, the qualification of the competent person must be certified. - (6) If this Code does not provide the qualification requirements for operating in a specific area of activity, including the manner of proving one's qualification, the suitability of the person's qualification is assessed, first and foremost, by the owner of the construction work or, in the case of an undertaking, the party commissioning its services or, in the case of an employee or subcontractor, the undertaking. - (7) The minister responsible for the area may make regulations to establish recommended requirements for areas of activity in the field of building work.
+(1) A competent person performs, scrutinises or manages work independently in an area of activity related to their competence and assumes responsibility for such work, files technical opinions in their own name or, when acting in the interests of an undertaking, in the name of the undertaking, and, where necessary, arranges the allocation of resources and organises the work of others.

+(2) A person is competent if they hold a qualification that corresponds to the specific character of the work.
+It is prohibited to provide misleading information regarding one's qualifications and to perform work that one is not qualified to perform.

+(3) A competent person performs their tasks professionally and with the due diligence that corresponds to the specific character of the work; amongst other things, a competent person may not act as the competent person for several undertakings or be in charge of several sites if the resulting workload would not permit the competent person to perform their tasks as required.

+(4) A person who holds a professional certificate or a certificate of competency is deemed to be qualified to perform any work covered by the certificate.

+(5) In the situations provided for and in relation to the areas of activity specified in this Code, the qualification of the competent person must be certified.

+(6) If this Code does not provide the qualification requirements for operating in a specific area of activity, including the manner of proving one's qualification, the suitability of the person's qualification is assessed first and foremost, if the person operates as an undertaking, by the owner of the construction work or by the party commissioning the person's services and, if the person is an employee or a subcontractor of an undertaking, the undertaking.

+(7) The Minister in charge of the policy sector may make regulations to establish recommended requirements for areas of activity in the field of building work.